dellastone/NLU-2025-Exam/README.md

 - `/dataset`: the files of that dataset that you used.
 - `/bin`: the binary files of the best models that you have trained.

- The **reports** have to be placed in the corresponding projects folders i.e. into the folders `LM`, `NLU` and `SA`.
+ The **reports** have to be placed in the corresponding projects folders i.e. into the folders `LM` and `NLU`.

 **Last but not least**, the code has to be **well-written** and **documented** with comments.
 Furthermore, the script has to **run** without bugs otherwise the exercise will not be evaluated.
 Jupyter notebooks are not accepted.

 <br>

 ### How to submit
-To submit your work you have to fill out this [Google form](https://forms.gle/2UNFNRDDAboTgeuG9).
+To submit your work you have to fill out this [Google form](https://forms.gle/CFxQ87ZLZVvc7cvs8).
 The work must be delivered **7 days before** the date of the session exam that you want to attend.
 You can do multiple submissions as we will check only the last one.

 <br>